thinking-spot/ROai/README.md

 A comprehensive SaaS platform that helps businesses measure and demonstrate ROI from AI tool implementations.

-## Problem Statement

-Software vendors struggle to demonstrate quantifiable ROI from AI implementations:
-- Only 30% publish quantifiable ROI from real customer deployments
-- AI can increase IT costs by 60-80% without clear offsetting savings
-- Lack of predictable pricing makes cost forecasting difficult
-- Underinvestment in change management (1:3 ratio of dev to change mgmt spend)

-## Solution

 An AI-agnostic analytics platform that:
 - Integrates with existing business tools (GSuite, Microsoft 365, Jira, CRM, etc.)
 - Tracks AI tool usage and correlates with productivity metrics